-The Accounting and Corporate Finance industry is facing an accountant shortage.
-While the job market has been growing steadily since the recession of the 2000s, many financial institutions have struggled to find qualified talent to fill their ranks.
+The accounting, CPA, and corporate finance industry is facing an accountant shortage.
+While the job market has been growing steadily since the recession of the 2000s, many accounting departments and CPA firms have struggled to find qualified talent to fill their ranks.

 This disparity could spell trouble for the industry, where even advanced technology has yet to replace the decision-making power of the human mind.

 What is the reason for this accountant shortage?
 What can be done to remedy the situation?
 In this post, we’ll address these two questions, while also offering practical strategies for retaining qualified workers.

 Why is There an Accountant Shortage in 2021?

 The CPA shortage doesn’t stem from any one factor.
 Instead, it represents something of a “perfect storm” of issues affecting the industry.
 Here are several reasons why there is a growing shortage of accountants in the workforce today.

 Now that they’ve reached retirement age, “Baby Boomers” are leaving the workforce.
 The AICPA estimates that 75% of today’s public accounting CPAs will retire in the next 15 years.
 Of course shifting Baby Boomer demographics impact every industry.
 What is troublesome to the CPA and accounting industry is the ability to attract and retain younger professionals as the new “CPA pipeline” was the lowest in more than 13 years (2021 AICPA Trends Report), Hence the growing exodus will only widen the gap between the job market and the pool of available candidates.

 Assumptions About Technology